 Communion to the Sick

-Those bring Communion to the Sick Commissioned must be Extraordinary Ministers of Holy Communion.
+Those who bring Communion to the Sick must be Commissioned Extraordinary Ministers of Holy Communion.

 Ministry to the Sick